 Mekonnen Tesfaye came to the United States in 2014.
-He is now a PhD candidate at University of the Cumberlands in Kentucky.
+After receiving a credential evaluation from WES, he is now a PhD candidate at University of the Cumberlands in Kentucky.

 But his journey was not easy.
 When he first arrived, he struggled to find work and continue his education.

 He believes that his life turned around thanks to a credential evaluation from WES.
 Read his immigrant success story below.